-Ducommun Incorporated delivers value-added innovative manufacturing solutions to customers in the aerospace, defense and industrial markets.
-Founded in 1849, the Company specializes in two core areas-Electronic Systems and Structural Systems-to produce complex products and components for commercial aircraft platforms, mission-critical military and space programs, and sophisticated industrial applications.
+Ducommun Incorporated delivers innovative value-added manufacturing solutions to customers in the aerospace, defense and industrial markets.
+Founded in 1849, the company specializes in two core areas- Electronic Systems and Structural Systems- to produce complex products and components for commercial aircraft platforms, mission-critical military and space programs, and sophisticated industrial applications.
 For more information, visit www.ducommun.com.